FailAcademy/learning/wdp-vancouver/_lessons/week-06/01-intro-to-angular.md

 ---

 ## Exercise 1

+Create a simple Angular application that manipulates some `ng-model` value, and display's the updated value to the user in an HTML document.

+You've seen how this works using a simple text input.

+Use the Angular documentation, and add update your view using: a **checkbox**, a **select menu** & **radio buttons** .

+Use your imagination when creating your application, and don't be afraid to add a little css personlaity.
+Bonus points will be given for creativity!

+---

+## Exercise 2

+Create an Angular application that uses code from another Angular module (via *dependency injection*) to manipulate some `$scope` value and display's the updated value to the user in an HTML document.
+Hint: You'll use an Angular `controller`, and a `factory`.

+Remember the best practice we mentioned: Don;t assign primitive values directly to your controller's `$scope`.
+Instead use somehting like `$scope.values = { name: "Mackenzie" /* ...etc  */ }`

+Again, add some css, bonus points for creativity!

+---

+## Lab Activity

 Spend your time familiarizing yourself with some basic Angular concepts to prepare for this weeks assignments.